northpolesec/santa-dndump/README.md

 # Using JQ and Curl to Upload the Blocked Binary When Something is Blocked

+:warning: This is a best effort technique and not 100% reliable. :warning:

 ```bash
 #!/bin/sh
 # Script to upload a file that was blocked by Santa using curl.